icebreakerone/ib1-technical-docs/docs/metadata.md

 Additional fields may be made mandatory for Scheme-conforming data sources by the Scheme Catalog Requirements Document.

+More information about publishing assured data within a Trust Framework is available on the [How to become an assured data publisher](https://icebreakerone.org/sops/assured-data-publishing/) section of the Icebreaker One website.

 ## Conformance and access control metadata fields

 `dcterms:conformsTo`